Take the next step

 Noncredit online learning

 In addition to online options for hospitality programs and test prep courses, VCU OCPE offers an online, noncredit certificate program in Disability Support Services in Higher Education with the VCU Division for Academic Success, as well as a variety of noncredit online courses and noncredit certificates in partnership with The Learning Resources Network (LERN).
-Courses are available in Customer Service, Selling, Self-Publishing, Computer Skills, Workplace topics, Google Tools, Podcasting, Social Media, and more.
+Courses have included Customer Service, Selling, Self-Publishing, Computer Skills, Workplace topics, Google Tools, Podcasting, Social Media, and more.

-Our opportunities for personal growth vary widely and include introductory and advanced Aikido, and SCUBA, and have included a primer on Richmond’s acclaimed French Film Festival, a noncredit Introduction to Writing Memoir course, family team-building workshops, and organization workshops taught by Certified Professional Organizers.
+Our opportunities for personal growth vary widely and include introductory and advanced Aikido, PADI Open Water Scuba, and mindfulness workshops, and have included a primer on Richmond’s acclaimed French Film Festival, a noncredit Introduction to Writing Memoir course, family team-building workshops, and organization workshops taught by Certified Professional Organizers.

 We also offer seasonally, a FREE Community Series on the 3rd Wednesday of each month, at Regency.